-The Beauty of Free-Standing Tubs
+The Beauty of Freestanding Bathtubs

-Bathroom trends have changed over the years, with many homeowners forgoing a tub in the master bath in favor a larger, walk-in shower.
+Bathroom trends have changed over the years, with many homeowners forgoing a tub in the master bath in favor of a larger, walk-in shower.
 But for those homeowners who have enough space for both, many are opting to install soaker tubs to achieve a “spa-like” experience.

-New bathroom technologies such as steam showers, body sprays, hydro-massage shower heads, towel warmers, and radiant-heat floors, soothe tired muscles, relax the body, and calm the mind.
+New bathroom technologies such as steam showers, body sprays, hydro-massage showerheads, towel warmers, and radiant-heat floors, soothe tired muscles, relax the body, and calm the mind.
 But nothing can replace a relaxing soak in a deep tub.

-What to consider when choosing a tub:
+What to consider when choosing a freestanding bathtub:

 There are a variety of materials for soaking tubs.